G0PLY/DCLXVI_X/README.md

 # DCLXVI_X
 A mod for Diablo 1 with Hellfire

+New Alpha Test Version is out today 09/26/26

+DCLXVI Alpha_092626: Game optimization checkpoint.
 DCLXVI Alpha_092426: Major updates, more to come...

-New Alpha Test Version is out today 09/24/26

-The new version can be found in the Alpha_092426 folder (no easy zip dl for now)...
+The new version can be found in the Alpha_092626 folder (no easy zip dl for now)...

 More updates to come, v123123 and v6123 are going to be deleted in the near future.